Book Recommendations: Shape Up

 The problem with this approach is that it only works if all required tasks are known up-front.
-And let’s face, 99% of the time that’s not the case.
-Most of the time you’d start coding the first task only to discover a new component needs to be added, and you’ll have to fix a few connections this change will introduce.
+And let’s face, 99% of the time, that’s not the case.
+Most of the time, you’d start coding the first task only to discover that a new component needs to be added, and you’ll have to fix a few connections this change will introduce.

 - Imagined tasks: Those thought about before you start coding

 - Discovered tasks: Those you discover as you go.